Michael-ibanez/MiMr/README.md

 In the future we plan to add features such as adding employers and employees where the employer can have several employees and view each of their time sheet history.

-Created by Manuel Reyes, Marcos Ibanez and Michael Ibanez.
+Created by Jessenia Ruiz, Manuel Reyes, Marcos Ibanez, and Michael Ibanez.

 ## Getting started